Each endurance event will be undertaken by one of the founding members of W4L.

 Security and Logistics

-Born and raised in Zimbabwe, James did a stint in the British military and has since provided management, security and logistics services in Zimbabwe, Zambia and Tanzania.He worked for a large company on both the Zimbabwean and Zambian sides of Lake Kariba and spent two years as the Operations Manager for the Matusadona Anti-Poaching Project (MAPP), on the Zimbabwean side of the lake.
+Born and brought up in Zimbabwe, James did a stint in the British military and has since provided management, security and logistics services in Zimbabwe, Zambia and Tanzania.He worked for a large company with operations on both the Zimbabwean and Zambian sides of Lake Kariba and spent two years as the Operations Manager for the Matusadona Anti-Poaching Project (MAPP), on the Zimbabwean side of the lake.

-Since the inception of MAPP in 2013, the project has been responsible for over a thousand arrests and convictions of poachers.
-MAPP also works closely with local communities to combat illegal wildlife trade and has won awards from the Zimbabwe Tourism Authority for environmental awareness and action.
+Since the inception of MAPP in 2013, the project has been responsible for over a thousand arrests and convictions of poachers, including ivory and pangolin crimes.
+MAPP is not just about arresting poachers though and works closely with local communities to combat illegal wildlife trade.
+Its work has won awards from the Zimbabwe Tourism Authority for environmental awareness and action.

 Even in his free time, James seems to get himself into dangerous situations, and once travelled between Tanzania and Zanzibar in a dhow.
-His experience of Lake Kariba and its environment has made him the ideal go to person for the W4L team when trying to understand the potential problems and hazards to be faced during the walk.
+His experience of Lake Kariba and its environment has made him the ideal go to person for the rest of the W4L team when it comes to understanding some of the potential problems and hazards to be faced during the walk.

 Jacob founded and chairs the Young Entrepreneurs Business Forum (YEBF), an organisation that seeks to help young people access economic opportunities.
 With YEBF he has organised a number of conferences and concerts to raise awareness on the challenges youth face in business and how these can be overcome.
 He has also managed affairs for the band Victor Kunonga and Peace.